What is it?

 In 2016 Fender launched the Elite Series, and the Ultras share a lot of the same traits.
 This series is essentially a refresh of the Elites with updates and refinements.
 And the features here are significant.

 Combined, they suggest this is an instrument for people who play guitar a lot and need enhanced tonal versatility and comfort from their Fender.
 But that could just as well apply to any of us who can afford the entrance fee.

-This Strat arguably benefits the most from that too.
+This Stratocaster arguably benefits the most from that too.
 So let’s break down what we have here and how it adds up.

 Performance and verdict

 The neck profile here is a Modern-D – you may not heard of this before because the Ultras are the only Fender Series that has it.
 While the Elite had a C-D profile with 9.5"-14" radius, this is 10"-14".
 The idea is it gets flatter as you go up.

 To us it doesn’t feel like a deep D profile and isn’t jarring if you’re used to a C-shape.
 The radius taper is also subtle and that nod to aiding comfort and speed is complemented at the back too.

 There’s a sleek ‘Ultra Satin’ finish to the neck and the maple is nicely toned with bevelled edges to add a played-in familiarity to the buttery feel.
 Go up the neck and you’re in for a nice surprise.

 The curved heel joint and contouring around it was seen on the Elite before and is something of a revolution for the Strat design.
 If you do spend time in the highest ranges of the fretboard this is a big selling point because it’s a real success for freer access.

 Comparing our Ash American Ultra Strat to one of the alder models finds this to be a little heavier, but it’s about average for a Strat, weighing in at 8.2lbs, while the Plasma Red Burst is something Fender tested on a run of its Rarities series and it’s vibrantly delivered here.